Last updated: May 22, 2024

 Home equity loan

 Another option for accessing the equity you’ve built in your home is to take out a home equity loan.
-While a cash out refinance replaces your current mortgage with new terms, a home equity loan can be an additional fixed rate loan.
+While a cash out refinance replaces your current mortgage with new terms, a home equity is a fixed rate loan you take out in addition to your mortgage.
+This is why they are commonly referred to as second mortgages

 Home equity line of credit (HELOC)